Patient EducationFeb | 21 | 2022

 Please note that arrival time can change due to cancellations or emergencies.
 If time is changed, you will be notified the day prior to the procedure.

-Once you have arrived in the Fruit Street Parking Garage please call the Pediatric Endoscopy Suite at 857-238-7344 and let them know you have arrived.
-They will let you know if they are running on schedule and when you should go up to the 4th Floor Gray/Pediatric Endoscopy Suite.
+Once you’ve arrived in the Fruit Street Garage, please call Pediatric Endoscopy at 857-238-7344 and let them know you’ve arrived.
+They will let you know if they’re running on schedule and when you should go up to Pediatric Endoscopy on the 4th floor of the Gray building.
 If you are unable to keep this appointment, please call us at least 3 days before your appointment by calling 617-643-5252.
 Calling ahead allows us to reschedule your appointment and give that slot to another patient.